haidangwa/cookbook-yum-nginx/README.md

 general, the stable release is recommended, but the mainline release is typically quite stable as well.

-The default recipe is for installing & configuring the yum NGINX repostories.
-Any attribute supported by the [yum cookbook](https://github.com/chef-cookbooks/yum#parameters) is supported by this cookbook and can be used to override attributes in this cookbook.

 - `['yum-nginx']['rhel']['supported-versions']`
   - _Type:_ Hash

   - _Description:_

     RHEL platform support for this cookbook and the NGINX repository.
 Designed